The rules that govern the operation of the NZIC

 9.3.2 Any other person not being a Member, but able to comply in other respects with the requirements for the Fellowship may be elected a Fellow in exceptional circumstances, but only if the Fellowship Committee have unanimously reported that in their opinion the applicant complies with the required standard of attainment for the Fellowship and that the circumstances warrant direct election to the Fellowship.

 9.4 All candidates for the Fellowship shall be required to submit a full account of their chemical interests, experience and studies.
-They may also submit other relevant evidence such as patents, published papers, a thesis embodying the results of experimental work or a dissertation or critical review of some topic within their field of work.
+They may also submit other relevant evidence such as patents, published papers, a thesis embodying the results of research or a dissertation or critical review of some topic within their field of work.
 They shall submit the names of three responsible persons who are willing to act as referees.
 Unless a specific exemption is granted by the Council these referees shall be Fellows of the Institute.
 The evidence submitted, and the opinions of the referees shall be referred to and considered by the Fellowship Committee which shall further take into account the nature and responsibility of the position held by the candidate.

 9.4.1 Fellows of the Institute and Branch Committees shall have the right to nominate Members for Fellowship.
 In so doing they shall provide the supporting evidence required by Section 9.4.